How important is a well written franchise business plan these days?

 Business Plan Expert, Tim Berry, On The Ongoing Process

-Here’s what my friend, Tim Berry, the co-founder of Palo Alto Software, and co-creator of the top-selling business plan software in the world, says about business planning.
+Here’s what my friend, Tim Berry, the co-founder of Palo Alto Software, and co-creator of the top-selling business plan software in the world, says about business planning for a franchise business.

 “A business plan ought to be the first step towards a planning process that includes regular review and revision.
 The goal of business planning is steering the business.
 If it were navigation, the plan includes the destination as goal and the route as steps toward the goal; but actual navigation includes the GPS positioning and real-time information to fine tune the route along the way, in response to actual traffic, weather, and so forth.”